mariammohii/PerceptronLearningAlgorithm.py/README.md

 # PerceptronLearningAlgorithm.py

-The Perceptron algorithm is a two-class (binary) classification machine learning algorithm.
-It is a type of neural network model, perhaps the simplest type of neural network model.
-It consists of a single node or neuron that takes a row of data as input and predicts a class label

 The data set consists of 50 samples from each of three species of penguins Five features were measured from each sample: the bill and flipper length, the gender, the bill depth and the body mass